StargateMC/Regenerator/README.md

-# Regenerator
+# SRegen
-Regenerator is a perpetual world plugin that supports many grief prevention plugins
+SRegen is a perpetual world plugin that supports many grief prevention plugins